snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/targets/eventhub.md

 ## Authentication

-Authentication for the EventHub target is done by configuring any valid combination of the environment variables [listed in the Azure EventHubs Client documentation](https://pkg.go.dev/github.com/Azure/azure-event-hubs-go#NewHubWithNamespaceNameAndEnvironment).
+Authentication for the EventHub target is done by configuring any valid combination of the environment variables [listed in the Azure Event Hubs Client documentation](https://pkg.go.dev/github.com/Azure/azure-event-hubs-go#NewHubWithNamespaceNameAndEnvironment).

 ## Configuration options